 Dr. William Wiley describes LENSAR’s superior imaging and the impact it has on patient safety.

-- Now up to 2 times faster scanning and imaging, which reduces time under the laser and contributes to overall surgeon confidence in the patient treatment and subsequent outcomes
+- Up to 2 times faster scanning and imaging with Streamline reduces time under the laser and contributes to overall surgeon confidence in the patient treatment and subsequent outcomes

 - Provides clear visualization of the anterior segment by marrying Scheimpflug tomography with advanced imaging technologies, including a variable-rate scanning and superluminescent diode (SLD) illumination, which gives LENSAR the ability to detect the different layers of the lens by controlling light scatter